bryonkucharski/CHIP8Interpreter/README.md

 CHIP8 has the follow specs:

--4KB of RAM, from location 0x000 (0) to 0xFFF (4095)
+*4KB of RAM, from location 0x000 (0) to 0xFFF (4095)
--16 8-bit data registers
+*16 8-bit data registers
--Register I is 16 bits wide (used with memory operations) -A stack to store return addresses from subroutines
+*Register I is 16 bits wide (used with memory operations) *A stack to store return addresses from subroutines
--A delay timer for delays used in ROMs
+*A delay timer for delays used in ROMs
--A sound timer that outputs one tone when the timer is not zero -A hex keypad
+*A sound timer that outputs one tone when the timer is not zero *A hex keypad
--64×32 display resolution
+*64×32 display resolution
--35 opcodes
+*35 opcodes

 ## Motivation
 The motivation behind this project was to get an understanding of the basics of hardware emulation.
 Even though the CHIP8 is an interpreted computer language rather than physical hardware, it is common to create a CHIP8 "emulator" as a beginners project to emulation.